 Applies to etidronate: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking etidronate:More common
+You should check with your doctor immediately if any of these side effects occur when taking etidronate:More common

 - Bone pain or tenderness (increased, continuing, or returning—in patients with Paget's disease)